 - Reporting on security breaches to users, as necessary, and to upper management

 - Implementing and updating software to protect information

 - Staying up to date on IT security trends and information

 - Recommending security enhancements to management and C-suite executives

 Due to the necessity of network and data security, security administrators often report directly to upper management, which could be a CIO or CTO.

 Security administrators frequently partner with sysadmins for implementing new changes to the network for security purposes.

-Work skills are just as important to formal education.
+Work skills are just as important as formal education for the role of a security administrator.
 Candidates should be detail-oriented and analytical, as security vulnerabilities are often tiny, hard-to-notice parts of the program or network.
-Problem-solving and communication skills are necessary, especially when training or helping non-IT colleagues.
+Problem-solving and communication skills are necessary, as well, especially when training or helping non-IT colleagues.